 Sally M Clayton, CPA, has co-owned, with her husband, Clayton & Clayton, PC, for more than twenty years.
 Based in San Antonio, Texas, her tax practice concentrates in income and estate tax compliance and planning for high net worth families.
 Clayton formerly worked with Ernst & Whinney and Touche Ross.
 She has served on numerous local educational and nonprofit boards in her community.
 She brings to the board extensive interest in e-publishing and promotion, including e-books, apps for iPads and other touch-screen devices, and social media online outlets.

 Marsha Morgan Sitterley spent over 25 years as a Human Resources professional in various industries; the last 15, prior to her retirement, in international healthcare software.
-She has previously served on the board for Tucson United Way; Pima County Workforce Investment Board; Eller College of Business, U of A; and AIESEC, ASU Chapter.
-She is a current volunteer with New Beginnings for Women & Children (assist homeless moms in getting back on their feet), and Reading Seed (coaching reading skills).
-She serves on a Foster Care Review Board and as a mediator with the Arizona Attorney General’s office.
+She has previously served on the board for Tucson United Way; a Foster Care Review Board; the Pima County Workforce Investment Board; the Eller College of Business, U of A; and AIESEC, ASU Chapter.
+She is a current Volunteer Mediator with the Arizona Attorney General’s Office and is a Public Panel Committee Member for the Office of the Presiding Disciplinary Judge for the Supreme Court, State of Arizona.
+Marsha loves the Canyon, having hiked to the bottom more than 20 times as well as completing a rim to rim hike and 4 river trips.

 Stephen Watson worked thirty-five years in the marketing and operations areas of several leading hotel franchise groups.
 His career has taken him from President of the Maryland Chapter of Hotel Sales and Marketing Association to beta testing Web sites for central reservation offices with the Hotel Electronic Distribution Network Association.
 Now retired, he is a member of the National Ski Patrol and an EMT.
 In addition to his professional experience, he is an avid Grand Canyon hiker and enjoys rafting the Colorado River Basin.